gomorpheus/morpheus-docs/experimental/innodb/threeNodeEmbedded.rst

-3 Node Embedded MySQL InnoDB Cluster
+Do Not USE - 3 Node Embedded MySQL InnoDB Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The purpose of this document is to provide the steps to cluster the AIO embedded MySQL 8